 A number of extra curricular activities are provided for students to commit to during the year.
 These are purely voluntary but provide students with new experiences and opportunities to work with other teachers, adults and other school pupils.
 Students are advised via the School Daily notices of the procedure for sign up for the various activities.

-A school choir operates termly, practising on a Wednesday morning at 8.30am in the school hall.
+A school choir operates over the year and has regular practices.
 The choir performs for a number of events throughout the year, both during school time and in the community.

-A strong school Kapa Haka group meets every Thursday from 12.45-1.15pm in the school hall.
+School Kapa Haka meets weekly.
 Through waiata and dance, students learn a number of items which are used during school and community events.
 The culmination of this group is taking part in the St Brigid’s Kapa Haka festival held at a local college venue.
 Beautiful uniforms are provided for performances.

 As a Bronze Enviro School, Churton Park School has a strong emphasis on sustainability and the desire to promote life skills around care for our local environment and planet.
-Students meet weekly during school time to discuss and take part in a wide range of activities impacting our school and local community.
+Students are involved in and encouraged to discuss and take part in a wide range of activities impacting our school and the local community.